-Waffles with fresh strawberries and crème fraiche
+Waffles with strawberries and crème fraiche

 Weaning can be an exciting time but there are a few things to consider before starting to cook up a storm for your baby.